 The surname Kempson was first found in Kempston, parishes in Bedfordshire and Norfolk.
 "This parish [in Bedfordshire], in the Domesday Survey Camestone, comprises about 5000 acres; the soil in the valley of the Ouse is gravelly, and in other parts clay."

 The first record of the family was Peter de Kemeston who was listed in the Pipe Rolls of Bedfordshire in 1190.
 Years later the Hundredorum Rolls of 1273 in Berkshire listed Simon de Kempston and later again, Symond Kempston was listed in 1426 in the Paston Letters and Papers of the Fifteenth Century.
 Richard Kemson was listed in the Yorkshire Poll Tax Rolls of 1379.

-Important Dates for the Kempson family
+Early History of the Kempson family

 This web page shows only a small excerpt of our Kempson research.
 Another 115 words (8 lines of text) covering the years 1728, 1661, 1662, 1683, 1684, 1726 and are included under the topic Early Kempson History in all our PDF Extended History products and printed products wherever possible.

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Kempson has been spelled many different ways, including Kempson, Kempston, Kimpson, Kempton, Kempstone and many more.

 Early Notables of the Kempson family (pre 1700)